 The Career and Professional Development Center is an outstanding resource to guide you as you begin the process of thinking about internships and life after graduation.
-The career consultant for the School of Computer Science is Kevin Collins (kevinc@andrew.cmu.edu).
-He is an excellent source of information about employers and opportunities, as well as a great resource as you prepare your résumé and prepare for interviews.
-Since the Master's program is intense, but short, you are encouraged to contact him during your first semester.
+The career consultant for the School of Computer Science is Julie Goldstein (jgolds@andrew.cmu.edu).
+She is an excellent source of information about employers and opportunities, as well as a great resource as you prepare your résumé and prepare for interviews.
+Since the Master's program is intense, but short, you are encouraged to contact her during your first semester.